chevah/geck/content/documentation.rst

 Sphinx supports several output formats directly, such as HTML, LaTeX, and ePub, and supports PDF output via either LaTeX or the external rst2pdf tool.

+Due to the ability to output to several formats, keep in mind how the output will look like.
+For example, raw HTML is discouraged as this will affect the look of a PDF output.

-For us, rarrative documentation is delivered in the reStructuredText (.rst) format.
+For us, narrative documentation is delivered in the reStructuredText (.rst) format.

 Further details are available in this